alwaysmeticulous/meticulous-sdk/packages/sdk-bundles-api/src/replay/bundle-to-sdk/README.md

 ### APIs used for messages sent from the replay and record bundles to the SDK

-This folder contains APIs used for messages sent from the Metic SDK to the bundle.
+This folder contains APIs used for messages sent from the Meticulous SDK to the bundle.

 Since new bundles may be used by old SDKs we have to be careful of changes to these types to preserve backwards compatibility.